linehanMatt/tmp-content/products/connectors/tradedesk-connector.md

 ---
 title: The Trade Desk Connector
-description: Onboard and activate first- and third-party segments in minutes with The Trade Desk and Narrative.
+description: Onboard and activate first and third-party segments in minutes with The Trade Desk and Narrative.
 image: /img/products/connectors/connectors.png
 ---